A distribution testing oracle separation between QMA and QCMA: Introduction

 \subsection{Graph oracles}

 The major result of this work is to prove that there exists a distribution over black-box function problems separating $\QMA$ and $\QCMA$.
-The black-box functions correspond to the adjacency list of $N = 2^n$ vertex constant-degree colored graphs\footnote{A similar problem was previously conjectured to be an oracle separation for these complexity classes by Lutomirski \cite{component-mixer}.} $G = (V,E)$.
-Roughly speaking, a graph is a $\YES$ instance if the second eigenvalue of its normalized adjacency matrix is 1 (or equivalently, if it has at least two connected components) and a graph is a $\NO$ instance if it second eigenvalue is at most $1 - \alpha$ for some fixed constant $\alpha$ (equivalently, the graph has one connected component and is expanding).
+Each black-box function corresponds to the adjacency list of a $N \defeq 2^n$ vertex constant-degree colored graphs\footnote{A similar problem was previously conjectured to be an oracle separation for these complexity classes by Lutomirski \cite{component-mixer}.} $G = (V,E)$.
+Roughly speaking, a graph is a $\YES$ instance if the second eigenvalue of its normalized adjacency matrix is 1 (equivalently, if it has at least two connected components) and a graph is a $\NO$ instance if it second eigenvalue is at most $1 - \alpha$ for some fixed constant $\alpha$ (equivalently, the graph has one connected component and is expanding).
 We call this problem the \emph{expander distinguishing problem}.

 \paragraph{Distribution oracles} A distribution over functions (equivalently, a distribution over graphs) is a $\YES$ instance if it is entirely supported on $\YES$ graphs and a distribution over functions is a $\NO$ instance if it is entirely supported on $\NO$ graphs.